KenethGarcia/ClassiPyGRB/README.md

     GRB060614 has T_100=180.576s (T_100 start=-1.496s, T_100 end=179.080s)

 With these values, we can limit our GRB lc using the instance `lc_limiter`.
-In this function, it is possible directly set the time limiters in seconds or pass it an integer to indicate what duration we need (however, these integers can be only 50, 90, and 100).
+In this function, it is possible directly constrains on the time or pass it an integer to indicate what duration we need (however, these integers can be only 50, 90, and 100).
 So, we try to extract the lc out of $T_{100}$ by using an integer and setting limits manually, then comparing both:

 ```python